Here’s how I was able to get ImGui working inside the Unity game engine from a .NET mod loaded with BepInEx .

 At this point, the example plugin was successfully rendering ImGui inside the process, but improper state management caused rendering to break between scene changes.
 Let me explain how the existing code worked:

-• TrainerMenu uses Unity’s GUI to create a button that does the following steps when clicked
+TrainerLoadercreates a GameObject withTrainerMenuattachedTrainerMenuuses Unity’s GUI to create a button that does the following steps when clicked- If the

 This was really frustrating to debug on account of how confusing it was to include all these moving parts for no apparent benefit.
 I avoided listing anything but the key elements for the sake of brevity.
 Ultimately, the problem stemmed from ImGuiDemoWindow’s event not being subscribed by TrainerMenu when ImGuiPluginHook re-applied a new ImGuiDemoWindow component to the new scene camera.
 ImGuiPluginHook is only initialized once (due to DontDestroyOnLoad preserving it between scene changes) and thus TrainerMenu is never able to subscribe to the new event.